Member Handbook

 • The chance to have private living and sleeping spaces

-• Having privacy when visiting with family and friends
+• Privacy when visiting with family and friends

 • Protect you from neglect, harm, other people taking advantage of you and any abuse or actions that make you feel unsafe.